Ezequiel Duran Player Props: Rangers vs. Cardinals

-Ezequiel Duran -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Texas Rangers versus the St. Louis Cardinals, with Adam Wainwright on the hill, on June 5 at 8:05 PM ET.
+Ezequiel Duran and his .447 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Texas Rangers against the St. Louis Cardinals and Matthew Liberatore on June 6 at 8:05 PM ET.

-In his most recent appearance, he reached base in all three of his plate appearances (1-for-1) against the Mariners.
+In his most recent game he had a one-hit showing (1-for-3) against the Cardinals.

 Ezequiel Duran Game Info & Props vs. the Cardinals